eustasy/howtoubuntu.org/how-to/execute-a-run-or-bin-file-in-ubuntu.md

 ---
 title: How to Execute a .Run or .Bin file in Ubuntu
 breadcrumb: execute a .run or .bin file
 excerpt: .Run or .Bin files are probably the only file types you will ever need to mark as executable in normal use of Ubuntu.
-There are two ways to execute them,  either in the terminal or graphically .
+There are two ways to execute them,  either in the terminal or graphically.
 ---

 .Run or .Bin files are probably the only file types you will ever need to mark as executable in normal use of Ubuntu.
 There are two ways to execute them (which usually installs something), either in the terminal, or graphically (which usually relies on the terminal somewhat as well).
 Whichever you choose, read the red warnings below.